sryu1/jsbgym/README.md

 ### Aircraft

-The environment can be configured to use one of nine aircraft:
+The environment can be configured to use one of 14 aircraft:

 * **C172** Cessna 172P Skyhawk (Default FlightGear Aircraft)
 * **PA28** Piper PA-28-161 Warrior II